 Pergar noted the vial was consistent with the specific medication Gross used to treat her diabetic dog.

-He also said that investigatoers determined Gross had purchased Coach eyeglasses at a Westmoreland Mall store a month before she disappeared.
+He also said that investigators determined Gross had purchased Coach eyeglasses at a Westmoreland Mall store a month before she disappeared.
 Police bought an identical pair from the store and found they matched what was found in the burn barrel.